 There's plenty to do around Durham, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Evelyn’s Tex-Mex BBQ, Cafe Ferdosi, and Castle Frame Massage.
+Explore popular things to do in the area, including Evelyn’s Tex-Mex BBQ, Tactical Kung Fu and Mixed Martial Arts, and e-Fit4Life.

 Ratings by